 How far are we talking?
 45 mins by train (direct from Kings X), an hour by car.

 Anywhere good to eat and drink?
-We like Pint Shop (craft beef and laid-back, easy food); Trinity for oysters, Champagne and a slew of fancy British food to follow; and of course Fitzbillies for the best Chelsea buns in all the land.
-There are a lot of good pubs here, but The Eagle is especially snug (and is where Francis Crick ran in proclaiming he and James Watson had “discovered the secret of life” when they identified the structure of DNA in 1953).
+We like The Garden Kitchen for an easy bite after Kettle’s Yard; Trinity for oysters, Champagne and a slew of fancy British food to follow; and of course Fitzbillies for the best Chelsea buns in all the land.
+Vegans should get excited about Vanderlyle’s tasting menus and natural wines, and for good coffee there’s nowhere else but Hot Numbers.
+There are a lot of good pubs here – try the Fort St. George by the river on a sunny day – but The Eagle is especially snug (and is where Francis Crick ran in proclaiming he and James Watson had “discovered the secret of life” when they identified the structure of DNA in 1953).

 What if I want to stay?
-University Arms (£220+) has been welcoming travellers since 1834 and recently got a design reboot by Martin Brudnizki – they even offer complimentary bicycle hire, if you ever leave your room.
-The Varsity (£215+) may not have that boutique feel, but it does have a very persuasive rooftop bar, as well as a jacuzzi with views onto the river.
-For a more rustic experience, take a cab out to the Crown & Punchbowl (£120+), a 17th century coaching inn with all mod-cons.
+University Arms (£170+) has been welcoming travellers since 1834 and recently got a design reboot by Martin Brudnizki – they even offer complimentary bicycle hire, if you ever leave your room.
+The Varsity (£325+) may not have that boutique feel, but it does have a very persuasive rooftop bar, as well as a jacuzzi with views onto the river.
+The elegant Gonville Hotel’s perfectly located and even hosts pop up film screenings on its verdant lawn in summer (£130+).

 Slightly larger than Cambridge, its spiritual sibling, Oxford gets a double-first in amazing museums & jaw-dropping architecture.
 You can walk round the colleges here too, but for the best view, climb the tower at St. Mary’s to look out across the dreaming spires and the iconic Radcliffe Camera.
 Then check out the shrunken heads and Irish bread stamps at the Pitt Rivers Museum; find Guy Fawkes’ lantern at the Ashmolean (then go for lunch on the rooftop); see how the Botanic Garden measures up to The Other Place; punt along the river (or take a boat cruise past the countryside that inspired Alice in Wonderland); browse the Restricted Section of the Hogwarts – sorry, Bodleian Library; take afternoon tea at the oldest coffee house in England; wander round the Museum of Natural History (the building itself is reason alone to visit); listen to the choirs sing at candlelit Evensong or the bands play at the Jericho Tavern… and feel grateful you don’t have an essay to do.